cgwhouse/HotPotato/README.md

 ## Next Steps

-- Make a distributable that only requires runtime instead of the SDK + having to build it yourself
+- Make an internal install script that builds and zips self-contained distributables for target platforms

 ## TODOs

 - Guarantee a driver.Quit() call at the end
-- Start to stub out the CLI interaction
-- Consider allowing user to select the browser themselves?
+- Consider allowing user to select the browser they want to use
 - Any user preferences we would want to persist?
-Maybe we could use a sqllite db under the hood?
+Another option on main menu
 - Serilog config